sidtea123/doodle-detector/README.md

 # doodle-detector
 Detects doodles.
+Run cnn.py to train, test_window.py to test.

-Dataset "master_doodle_dataframe.csv" is sourced from kaggle.com and is licensed under CC BY 4.0.
+Dataset is a sampling of the .npy files provided by google's Quick, Draw! dataset.
+See data_manager.py to see which categories are used.